 Variables already in your system can be easily adapted so that WalkMe can point to them.

-Variables are commonly used to Segment your WalkMe assets.
+Segment your WalkMe assets.
 To use your variable in a Segment.

 - Open the Segmentation Center